 Students who have been found to be harassing others will face significant disciplinary actions.

-Hazing, or aiding and abetting another person who is engaged in hazing, is prohibited at any of the School's Schools and is prohibited in connection with any organization that is affiliated with School's Schools.
+Hazing, or aiding and abetting another person who is engaged in hazing, is prohibited at Valley Preparatory Academy and is prohibited in connection with any organization that is affiliated with Valley Preparatory Academy.

-Hazing is defined as any intentional, reckless act committed by a student, whether individually or in concert with other persons, against another (with or without their consent), which contributes to substantial risk of potential physical injury, mental harm or personal degradation in connection with an initiation into, an affiliation with or the maintenance of membership in any organization that is affiliated with School's Schools.
+Hazing is defined as any intentional, reckless act committed by a student, whether individually or in concert with other persons, against another (with or without their consent), which contributes to substantial risk of potential physical injury, mental harm or personal degradation in connection with an initiation into, an affiliation with or the maintenance of membership in any organization that is affiliated with Valley Preparatory Academy.

-Hazing does not include customary athletic events, contests or competition sponsored by the school, or any activity affiliated with a legitimate educational curriculum or legitimate extracurricular program.
+Hazing does not include customary athletic events, contests or competitions sponsored by the school, or any activity affiliated with a legitimate educational curriculum or legitimate extracurricular program.